From Lagrangian to totally real geometry: coupled flows and calibrations: Geometry of totally real submanifolds

 Given $L\in \TRL$, we describe its tangent space $T_L\TRL$ as follows.
 Infinitesimal deformations of a given immersion $L$ are determined by the space of all sections of the bundle $TM$ over $L$.
 At the infinitesimal level, quotienting immersions by reparametrization amounts to taking the quotient of all sections by those which are tangent to $L$.
 Thus $T_L\TRL$ can be identified with sections of the bundle $TM/TL\simeq J(TL)\simeq TL$ over $L$, \textit{i.e.} $T_L\TRL\simeq \Lambda^0(TL)$.
 The key point here is that the totally real condition provides not only a canonical space in $TM$ which is transverse to $TL$, but also a canonical isomorphism with $TL$.
 In other words, the (extrinsic) ``normal'' bundle (defined via quotients) is canonically isomorphic to the (intrinsic) tangent bundle.

 In the next section we show that the totally real condition is closely related to the geometry of the canonical bundle $K_M$ of $M$.
 This fact determines a ``natural'' (we call it \textit{canonical}) geometry of totally real submanifolds.
-This construction requires some additional structure: a metric $h$ and a unitary connection $\tnabla$ on $K_M$.
+This construction, which was motivated in part by work in \cite{Bor}, requires some additional structure: a metric $h$ and a unitary connection $\tnabla$ on $K_M$.